Capras/Competencies/competencies.md

 ##### Ruby on Rails

-- Understand how an application accesses stored data, and how to reduce load by steamlining data requests
+- Understand how an application accesses stored data, and how to reduce load by streamlining data requests
 - Strong knowledge of gems, both to locate and install simple add-ons to their application, and create their own custom gems
 - Knowledge of unit testing and Spec to produce clean, tested code